nella17/NYCU-compiler-f23/report/hw2.md

 The spec lacked explicit clarification regarding data types, specifically concerning array types.
 Additionally, there was no indication in the spec that array reference could be expression.

+Missing `libbison-dev` package in Dockerfile.
+Missing function only test case.